-- (1) Ms. Briggitt Garrett, Chickamauga Zoning and Planning Administrator reported that no ongoing, nor planned infrastructure development or improvements are in process within the immediate vicinity of the subject site.
+(1) - Ms. Briggitt Garrett, Chickamauga Zoning and Planning Administrator reported that no ongoing, nor planned infrastructure development or improvements are in process within the immediate vicinity of the subject site.
 In addition, she reported on the status of current and upcoming permitted multi-family rental development within Chickamauga.
-Contact Number: (706) 375-3177. - (2) Ms Sharon El, Administrative Assistant, GA-DCA, Atlanta Office Section 8 Coordinator, made available the number of Section 8 Housing Choice Vouchers being used within Chickamauga and Walker County.
-At the time of the survey, the Georgia State Office stated that 51 vouchers held by households were under contract within Walker County, of which 26 were elderly households and 25 non elderly.
-In addition, it was reported that presently there are 78 applicants on the waiting list.
+Contact Number: (706) 375-3177.

+(2) - Ms. Mary E. de la Vaux, Special Assistant, GA-DCA, Atlanta Office Section 8 Coordinator, made available the number of Section 8 Housing Choice Vouchers being used within Chickamauga and Walker County.
+At the time of the survey, the Georgia State Office stated that 48 vouchers held by households were under contract within Walker County, of which 24 were elderly households and 24 non elderly.
+In addition, it was reported that presently there are 73 applicants on the waiting list.
 The waiting list is presently closed.
+Source: Mary.delaVaux@dca.ga.gov, April 10, 2019.

-Source: Sharon.EL@dca.ga.gov, March 23, 2018. - (3) Ms. Missy, manager of the Village at Chickamauga LIHTC elderly apartments in Chickamauga stated that her property would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
+(3) - Ms. Theresa, manager of the Village at Chickamauga LIHTC elderly apartments in Chickamauga stated that her property would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
 It was reported that the Village at Chickamauga was typically 99% to 100% occupied and maintains a waiting list.
-At the time of the survey, the property was 100% occupied and had 42-applicants on the waiting list.
+At the time of the survey, the property was 100% occupied and had 55-applicants on the waiting list.
 It was reported that 2BR units are in greatest demand.
-Contact Number: (706) 375-3047. - (4) Ms. Sandy Lee, Manager and Mr, Nick Sherman, Owner, of the Endeavor Pointe LIHTC elderly apartments in Rock Spring stated that Endeavor Pointe would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
+Contact Number: (706) 375-3047.

+(4) - Ms. Sandy Lee, Manager and Mr, Nick Sherman, Owner, of the Endeavor Pointe LIHTC elderly apartments in Rock Spring stated that Endeavor Pointe would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
 It was reported that the Endeavor Pointe was typically 100% occupied and maintains a waiting list.
-At the time of the survey, the property was 100% occupied and had 40-applicants on the waiting list.
+At the time of the survey, the property was 100% occupied and had 30-applicants on the waiting list.
 It was reported that 2BR units are in greatest demand.
-Contact Number: (706) 375-8800. - (5) Ms. Valarie, manager of the South Rossville Senior Village LIHTC elderly apartments in Rossville stated that her property would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
+Contact Number: (706) 375-8810.

+(5) - Ms. Valarie, manager of the South Rossville Senior Village LIHTC elderly apartments in Rossville stated that her property would not be negatively impacted by the introduction of the proposed subject development in Chickamauga.
 It was reported that South Rossville Sr Village was typically 95%+ occupied and maintains a waiting list.
-At the time of the survey, the property was 100% occupied and had 20-applicants on the waiting list.
+At the time of the survey, the property was 100% occupied and had 30-applicants on the waiting list.
 Contact Number: (706) 861-3934.